 This easy gluten free pumpkin cheesecake is so rich and creamy, with the perfect amount of spice in both the filling AND the graham cracker crust.

 Okay, get ready because I think I may have just come up with the perfect Thanksgiving dessert.
-I mentioned in my chocolate chip pumpkin bread post that I've never been a fan of pumpkin pie... at least not the ones you get at the store.
-I just always feel like there's way too much pumpkin (although maybe that's the point? ha) and the spices are too overwhelming.
-Enter: my easy pumpkin cheesecake.
+I mentioned in my chocolate chip pumpkin bread post that I've never been a fan of store-bought pumpkin pie (although homemade pumpkin pie with condensed milk is another story).
+If you're looking to switch it up from pie, though, here's my easy pumpkin cheesecake.

 Between the cream cheese, the sour cream, and the pumpkin puree, this super easy pumpkin cheesecake is SO creamy.
 I love it because the pumpkin flavor definitely comes through, but it's balanced out nicely with the tangy cream cheese and sour cream.